capsule-corp-ternoa/ternoa-wallet/wallet-connect-integration/TUTORIAL.md

       if (typeof _client === "undefined") {
         throw new Error("WalletConnect is not initialized");
       }
-      _client.on("session_update", ({ topic, params }) => {
+      // here we can use several type of events, predefined in the Wallect Connect document _client.on("session_update", ({ topic, params }) => {
         const { namespaces } = params;
         const _session = _client.session.get(topic);
         const updatedSession = { ..._session, namespaces };
         onSessionConnected(updatedSession);
       });
+      _client.on("session_event", ({ event }) => {
+        // Handle session events, such as "chainChanged", "accountsChanged", etc.
+      });
       _client.on("session_delete", () => {
-        reset();
+        // Session was deleted -> reset the dapp state, clean up from user session, etc. reset();
       });
     },
     [onSessionConnected]
   );
   ...

 ```